 - Advocating for the patient's right to make informed decisions.

-- Providing compassionate nursing care to both patient and their support members/family.
+- Providing compassionate nursing care to both patient and their supportive members/family.

 PM&R nursing provides:

 - A unit nurse educator to help with continuing education in the newest procedures and skills using demonstration, hands-on, video, computer web site and on-site conferences.

 - Reimbursements for attaining and maintaining specialty certification.
 We promote all RN's to attain their certification in Rehabilitation Nursing — CRRN (Certified Rehabilitation Registered Nurse).

 - A key role with patient discharge planning, as a member of a team consisting of Physical, Occupation, Recreation, Vocation, Speech Therapies, Social Work, Psychology, Pharmacy, Dietary, Case Management and Physiatrists (Physicians specializing in PM&R).

 - Participation in daily team planning rounds and family meetings.
 Patients and their families have at least one meeting with all members of our interdisciplinary team.

 - Tuition reimbursement for additional degrees in nursing.